arugitprojects/recipe-book/README.md

 aren't secret, so it's fine for them to sit in client code.
 Access control is enforced by the security rules below, not by hiding this file.

-## 3. Deploy your security rules
+## 3. Set your passphrase and publish your security rules

+Open `firestore.rules` in this project and change the value inside `correctPassphrase()` to whatever you want your family passphrase to be.
+This value is never sent to the browser — it's only ever compared server-side by Firestore, so it stays hidden even from someone reading your app's JavaScript.

-In the Firebase console: **Firestore Database** → **Rules** tab → paste in the contents of `firestore.rules` from this project → **Publish**.
+Then, in the Firebase console: **Firestore Database** → **Rules** tab → paste in the full contents of your edited `firestore.rules` → **Publish**.

-This scopes every recipe to the signed-in user who created it (via a `userId` field on each document) — so even though the app is single-user today, the data model is already public-ready.
-See the comment at the bottom of `firestore.rules` for the one-line change needed to open it up later.

 ## 4. Push this project to GitHub